SciML/ReservoirComputing.jl/docs/src/examples/linear.md

 # Using different linear methods

 The standard implementation of ```ESNtrain``` uses Ridge Regression as the method of choice for the training of the ESN but there are other linear methods available.
 Leveraging [MLJLinearModels](https://alan-turing-institute.github.io/MLJLinearModels.jl/stable/) ReservoirComputing gives the possibility to train ESNs using a vast range of linear models.
-Using the same task as before, predictiong the Lorenz system, we will illustrate how to use ```ESNtrain``` with Lasso, Elastic Net and regression with Huber loss function.
+Using the same task as before, predicting the Lorenz system, we will illustrate how to use ```ESNtrain``` with Lasso, Elastic Net, and regression with Huber loss function.

-First we obtain the data in the usual way:
+First, we obtain the data in the usual way:

 ```julia
 using ParameterizedFunctions, OrdinaryDiffEq